CZ-NIC/pyoidc/doc/howto/rp.rst

 and based on the token type chose the authentication method.

 *userinfo* in an instance of OpenIDSchema or ErrorResponse.
-Given that you have used openid as the scope *userinfo* will not contain a lot of information. actually only the *sub* parameter.
+Given that you have used openid as the scope, *userinfo* will not contain a lot of information. actually only the *sub* parameter.

 Implicit Flow